-Treatment generally starts with antibiotics for the excess bacteria growth, along with vitamin B12 supplements.
-If antibiotics don't work, surgery to help the food flow through the intestine may be considered.
+Treatment most often starts with antibiotics for the excess bacteria growth, along with vitamin B12 supplements.
+If antibiotics are not effective, surgery may be needed to help food flow through the intestines.

-Many patients get better with antibiotics.
-If surgical repair is needed, the outcome is usually very good.
+Many people get better with antibiotics.
+If surgical repair is needed, the outcome is often very good.

 Call your health care provider if you have symptoms of blind loop syndrome.